CLNEulalia/Heroku-Atlas-Deployment/README.md

    all the default settings.
 Your cluster could take a few minutes to to finish building.

 7. When your cluster is finished, click the "Connect" button.

+8. Add 0.0.0.0/0 for the whitelisted IP address, If you just add the current IP address you can click on "Network Access" in the sidebar, then the "Add IP Address" button in the top right, and finally "Allow Access from Anywhere" and click Confirm.

-Add 0.0.0.0/0 for the whitelisted IP address.
-Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**
+9. Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**

 > NOTE: This is **not** the user with which you logged in to Atlas.
 "User"
 > refers to an app that has access to your database, and **not your Atlas